cynthiahqy/ggtilecal/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `ggtilecal` is to easily produce customisable calendar layouts using ggplot2 tile geoms.
+The goal of `ggtilecal` is to easily produce calendar layouts using ggplot2 tile and text geoms, while retaining some customisation.

 ## Installation